bollu/human-analysis-lab-matrix-problem/README.md

 This can be used to implement a "naive" inverse, but this is obviously bad.

 - No no, the chunking works, I was just trashing memory like a bad C++ programmer.
 Use the `GLIBCXX` debug check to figure out what was screwing up, and now matmul works :) Next step, implement matrix inverse using gaussian elimination.

+- Also note that currently, I'm only implementing this on matrices that have the same block/diagonal size, I should generalize this to matrices with different block/diagonal size, but with the same total size

 ### Matmul
-Matmul is not so hard, since we can perform matmul across blocks (matmul is fully parallel across all 3 loops, so we can permute the loops however we want, using blocks is one particular permutation).
+Matmul is not so hard, since we can perform matmul across blocks (matmul is
+        fully parallel across all 3 loops, so we can permute the loops however we want, using blocks is one particular permutation).
 So we can simply multiply across the blocks --- the blocks are diagonal, so we just need to multiply the diagonal elemens.